jakub-m/no-docker/post.markdown

 ./tool -hang hello &
 ```

-Restricting directory tree of a process to a subdirectory is done with [chroot][ref_chroot].
+Restricting a directory tree of a process to a subdirectory is done with [chroot][ref_chroot].
 You can check the actual root directory by checking /proc/\*/root of processes:

 ```
 # Run this from the parent (outside) shell